Judex (1916 film): Development

+In May 1916, novelist Arthur Bernède pitched director Louis Feuillade a concept for a 12-part cinematographic novel, which would be simultaneously serialized in text and film, with story revisions by Feuillade.

 Feuillade had made two earlier serials, Fantômas and Les Vampires, about cunning criminals.
-Though popular with audiences, the serials both drew criticism for glorifying outlaws.
-Feuillade answered these concerns by creating the hero Judex, who had the sinister trappings of the flamboyant villains so popular at the time.
+Though popular with audiences, the serials drew criticism for glorifying outlaws.
+Judex, by contrast, was a heroic persona, but one who had all of the sinister trappings of the flamboyant villains who were popular at the time.

-Judex anticipated later pulp heroes and superheroes in many respects; he was a masterful fighter, an expert at disguise, and boasted a secret headquarters in the subterranean passages beneath a ruined castle - which was lavishly outfitted with high-tech gadgets.
-His secret identity - Judex (Latin for judge) - was the nom-de-guerre he adopted in his quest for revenge.
-While Judex was derivative of Fantômas and Les Vampires, its story, with the hero's quest for revenge, bore many similarities with The Count of Monte Cristo.

 Casting

 Judex was played by French matinee idol René Cresté and Diana was played by Musidora, who had previously played the villainess Irma Vep in Les Vampires.